Kirlian photography: Overview

 Kirlian photography is a technique for creating contact print photographs using high voltage.
 The process entails placing sheet photographic film on top of a metal discharge plate.
 The object to be photographed is then placed directly on top of the film.
 High voltage current is momentarily applied to the object, thus creating an exposure.
 The corona discharge between the object and the plate due to high-voltage is captured by the film.
 The developed film results in a Kirlian photograph of the object.

 Color photographic film is calibrated to produce faithful colors when exposed to normal light.
 Corona discharges can interact with minute variations in the different layers of dye used in the film, resulting in a wide variety of colors depending on the local intensity of the discharge.
 Film and digital imaging techniques also record light produced by photons emitted during corona discharge (see Mechanism of corona discharge).

-Photographs of inanimate objects such as a coins, keys and leaves can be made more effectively by grounding the object to the earth, a cold water pipe or to the opposite (polarity) side of the high-voltage source.
+Photographs of inanimate objects such as coins, keys and leaves can be made more effectively by grounding the object to the earth, a cold water pipe or to the opposite side (polarity) of the high-voltage source.
 Grounding the object creates a stronger corona discharge.

 Kirlian photography does not require the use of a camera or a lens because it is a contact print process.
 It is possible to use a transparent electrode in place of the high-voltage discharge plate, for capturing the resulting corona discharge with a standard photo or video camera.

 Visual artists such as Robert Buelteman, Ted Hiebert, and Dick Lane have used Kirlian photography to produce artistic images of a variety of subjects.